FrankRay78/troubleshooting-remote-development-teams/README.md

 Chapter 3.
 Clear and unambiguous software requirements
 Chapter 4.
 Examples of poor, better and best requirements
 Chapter 5.
 Enabling and supporting factors for your remote team
 Chapter 6.
-An engaged and switched on product owner
+Having an engaged and switched on product owner

 ---